 Costs: There is no registration fee.
 We will cover meals for all participants (except for the early arrival optional dinner).
 We plan to cover lodging for all those with a formal role in the conference (presenting your research or serving as discussant).

-View the conference draft program here.
+View the 2022 conference program here.